wacncontent/CustomizeTool/addCommentOutput/includes/virtual-machines-common-containers.md

 Docker has its own set of VM-creation tools ([docker-machine](/documentation/articles/virtual-machines-linux-docker-machine/)) and a load-balancing, docker-container cluster management tool ([swarm](/documentation/articles/virtual-machines-linux-docker-swarm/)).
 In addition, the [Azure Docker VM Extension](https://github.com/Azure/azure-docker-extension/blob/master/README.md) comes with default support for [`docker-compose`](https://docs.docker.com/compose/), which can deploy configured application containers across multiple containers.

 In addition, you can try out [Mesosphere's Data Center Operating System (DCOS)](http://docs.mesosphere.com/install/azurecluster/).
 DCOS is based on the open-source [mesos](http://mesos.apache.org/) "distributed systems kernel" that enables you to treat your datacenter as one addressable service.
-DCOS has built-in packages for several important systems such as [Spark](http://spark.apache.org/) and [Kafka](http://kafka.apache.org/) (and others) as well as built-in services such as [Marathon](https://mesosphere.github.io/marathon/) (a container control system) and [Chronos](https://mesosphere.github.io/chronos/) (a distributed scheduler).
+DCOS has built-in packages for several important systems such as [Spark](http://spark.apache.org/) and [Kafka](http://kafka.apache.org/) (and others) as well as built-in services such as [Marathon](https://mesosphere.github.io/marathon/) (a container control system) and [Chronos](https://mesos.github.io/chronos/) (a distributed scheduler).
 Mesos was derived from lessons learned at Twitter, AirBnb, and other web-scale businesses.
+You can also use **swarm** as the orchestration engine.

 Also, [kubernetes](https://azure.microsoft.com/blog/2014/08/28/hackathon-with-kubernetes-on-azure/) is an open-source system for VM and container group management derived from lessons learned at Google.
 You can even use [kubernetes with weave to provide networking support](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/getting-started-guides/coreos/azure/README.md#kubernetes-on-azure-with-coreos-and-weave).